 MIDI Designer was originally written in Java (cross-platform) and called “VirtualThang” (see this article which shows images of VirtualThang in Java on OSX).
 The movement to iPad was gradual and development was slow as I learned Objective-C to make MIDI Designer for iPad.
 There were no other tabs at this time, and serious cross-platform frameworks like Titanium Appcelerator didn’t come to focus on mobile until 2012!

 I was using early versions of MIDI Designer in my personal drum rig by February 2011.
-User #1 didn’t begin to take MD seriously until about September of 2011, and suggested that we launch for NAMM 2012.
+My brother, Mike Rosenstark, a.k.a.
+User #1, didn’t begin to take MD seriously until about September of 2011.
+That’s when he suggested I coordinate the initial launch for NAMM 2012.

 CROSS-PLATFORM AT NAMM 2012?